Strong Limit Multiplicity for arithmetic hyperbolic surfaces and $3$-manifolds: Abstract

 \section{Abstract}

-We show that every sequence of torsion free arithmetic congruence lattices in $\PGL(2,\R)$ or $\PGL(2,\C)$ satisfies a strong quantitative version of the Limit Multiplicity property.
-We deduce that for a fixed $R>0$ the volume of the $R$-thin part of any congruence arithmetic hyperbolic surface or congruence arithmetic hyperbolic $3$-manifold $M$ is of order at most $\Vol(M)^{0.986}$.
-As an application we prove Gelander's conjecture on homotopy type of arithmetic hyperbolic $3$-manifolds.
-We show that there are constants $A,B$ such that every such manifold $M$ is homotopy equivalent to a simplicial complex with at most $A\Vol(M)$ vertices, all of degrees bounded by $B$. \keywords{limit multiplicity, Benjamini-Schramm convergence, arithmetic hyperbolic $3$-manifolds, arithmetic hyperbolic surfaces}
+We show that every sequence of torsion-free arithmetic congruence lattices in $\PGL(2,\R)$ or $\PGL(2,\C)$ satisfies a strong quantitative version of the Limit Multiplicity property.
+We deduce that for $R>0$ in certain range, growing linearly in the degree of the invariant trace field, the volume of the $R$-thin part of any congruence arithmetic hyperbolic surface or congruence arithmetic hyperbolic $3$-manifold $M$ is of order at most $\Vol(M)^{11/12}$.
+As an application we prove Gelander's conjecture on homotopy type of arithmetic hyperbolic $3$-manifolds: We show that there are constants $A,B$ such that every such manifold $M$ is homotopy equivalent to a simplicial complex with at most $A\Vol(M)$ vertices, all of degrees bounded by $B$. \keywords{limit multiplicity, Benjamini-Schramm convergence, arithmetic hyperbolic $3$-manifolds, arithmetic hyperbolic surfaces} \subjclass[2010]{30F40,20H10,22E46,11K16 }